mrabbitz/Project3-CUDA-Path-Tracer/README.md

 ## Part 3: Physically-based Visual Improvements

 ### Dielectric BSDF Evaulation (Refraction, Fresnel effects)
+Dielectric BSDF Evaluation models the behavior of materials that exhibit both reflective and refractive properties, such as glass or water.
+In this implementation, the evaluation begins by determining the index of refraction based on whether the incoming ray hits the front or back face of the surface.
+Using Snell's Law, the algorithm computes the direction of the refracted ray, while also considering Fresnel effects, which dictate that some portion of the incoming light will be reflected.
+If total internal reflection occurs, the ray is reflected instead of refracted.
+This approach allows for a realistic simulation of light interactions at boundaries, capturing the subtleties of refraction and reflection based on the angle of incidence and the material's properties.

+***Insert cool demo image(s) here***

 ### Metal BSDF Evaulation (Roughness, Fresnel effects)